t1/meta/README.md

 # Meta

-A typesafe meta model for Java.
+A typesafe meta model for Java and representations for other data formats.

 ## Example